avinashkarn/avikarn.com/resume.md

 <p class="about-text">
 <span class="fa fa-heart about-icon"></span>
 "Share knowledge.
-Its one way to immportality" - Dalai Lama.
+Its one way to immortality" - Dalai Lama.
 I strongly believe in this saying, and I intend to use my education and training in pursuing a career in an organization that is involved to improve human nutrition, health and environment for both developed and developing communities.
 </p>